aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     enderpearl,state,Whether enderpearls can be used
     invincible,state,Whether players are invincible
-    game-mode,gamemode,"The gamemode (survival, creative, adventure) that will be applied to players that enter the region" heal-delay,integer,The number of seconds between heals (if ``heal-amount`` is set) heal-amount,integer,The amount of half hearts to heal (...or hurt if negative) the player at the rate of ``heal-delay`` heal-min-health,double,The minimum number of half hearts that damage (via ``heal-amount``) will not exceed
+    game-mode,gamemode,"The gamemode (survival, creative, adventure) that will be applied to players that enter the region" time-lock,integer,"Time of day in ticks (between 0 and 24000) that players will see the world as while in the region.
+Use + or - for time relative to the world time." weather-lock,weather,Type of weather players will see when in the region.
+This does not affect world mechanics.
+Valid values are ``downfall`` and ``clear``. heal-delay,integer,The number of seconds between heals (if ``heal-amount`` is set) heal-amount,integer,The amount of half hearts to heal (...or hurt if negative) the player at the rate of ``heal-delay`` heal-min-health,double,The minimum number of half hearts that damage (via ``heal-amount``) will not exceed